 - Consider having the full Scrum Team participate in Product Backlog refinement.
-When all Development Team members participate, you get two major benefits.
+When everyone participates, you get two major benefits.
 1) Everyone is part of the discussion of what we are building and why, which reduces misunderstandings later.
-2) Everyone can contribute to the slicing and ordering of the Product Backlog Items so that they are right-sized and dependencies are reduced.
+2) Everyone can contribute to the slicing and ordering of the Product Backlog items so that they are right-sized and dependencies are reduced.

-- A Scrum Master coaches the Product Owner on how to best fulfill their role and responsibilities to the team.
-The Product Owner is accountable for maximizing the value of the product and the work of the Development Team.
+- A Scrum Master coaches the Product Owner on how to best fulfill her accountability.
+The Product Owner is accountable for maximizing the value of the product and the work of the Scrum team.
 Refinement is important so that value is understood and achievable.
 A Product Owner does not have to do all of the refinement activity alone (nor should she).
 However, if we are seeing symptoms of this problem, a Product Owner may need to get more engaged in refinement activities.
 Here are some great questions to help coach a Product Owner.

 3 - Not discussing the "how" during Sprint Planning.

-The Sprint Backlog consists of the selected Product Backlog Items and a plan to deliver them.
+The Sprint Backlog consists of the Sprint Goal, the selected Product Backlog items and an actionable plan to deliver the Increment.
 It is true that this is a loose plan, and the details are expected to emerge during the Sprint.
 But that is not an excuse to do a poor job with planning.
-Discussing the "how" helps a Development Team better understand how much work they can forecast for the Sprint.
+Discussing the "how" helps Developers better understand how much work they can forecast for the Sprint.
 Discussing the "how" helps identify dependencies, gaps in skill or knowledge, and other impediments.
 All of these can kill a Sprint if not dealt with early.

-- A Scrum Master should reinforce the purpose of Sprint Planning.
+- A Scrum Master reinforces the purpose of Sprint Planning.
 It is easy for a team to lose sight of the purpose of an event, and sometimes we just need a reminder.
-I ask a team member to kick off the Event by stating the purpose and output of the Event.
+I may ask a team member to kick off the event by stating the purpose and output of the event.
 Periodically, I ask if the team feels we are making progress towards that purpose.
-And at the end of the Event, I ask if everyone feels that we have achieved the purpose.
-For Sprint Planning, I ask what impediments they foresee and need help resolving.
+And at the end of the event, I ask if everyone feels that we have achieved the purpose.
+For Sprint Planning, I may ask the Developers to explain how they will work together as a self-managing team to create the Increment and accomplish the Sprint Goal.
+I ask if there are any impediments they foresee and need help resolving.

-- A Scrum Master can help the team more effectively use the time-box.
-If the team usually reaches the end of the time-box before talking about the "how," break this into two time-boxes to help the team focus on both aspects of the Sprint Backlog.
-A back and forth between "what" and "how" is normal, but help the team balance this.
-If the team ends Sprint Planning well before the time-box without a solid discussion of the "how," use open questions to draw out this part of the discussion.
+- A Scrum Master can help the team more effectively use the timebox.
+If the team usually reaches the end of the timebox before talking about the "how," break this into multiple timeboxes to help the team focus on all aspects of the Sprint Backlog.
+A back and forth between "why," "what" and "how" is normal, but help the team balance this.
+If the team ends Sprint Planning well before the timebox without a solid discussion of the "how," use open questions to draw out this part of the discussion.
 "This is a large item.
 How can we break this down into smaller pieces the team can tackle together?"
 "Do we have everything we need as a team to meet our Definition of Done and achieve the Sprint Goal?"
 "What dependencies will drive how we deliver on the Sprint Goal?"

 In summary, a Scrum Team must learn to balance emergence and delivery.
 While there is no cookie-cutter recipe, we can help our teams use the Product Backlog to prioritize new work, have more effective Sprint Planning, and improve Product Backlog refinement.